 Under the AICP, the Compensation Committee establishes an incentive target, expressed as a percent of base salary, for each executive officer based upon, among other factors including geographic market differences, the Compensation Committee's review of publicly available competitive compensation data for each position, level of responsibility and ability to impact or influence business results.
-For 2017, achieving results which exceeded a minimum, or threshold, level of performance triggered an AICP payout.
-Performance results at or below threshold (i.e., typically achieving a percentage less than 85% of the related AICP performance objective) resulted in no AICP award.
-Targeted performance is earned when an executive achieves 100% of his or her performance objectives and Civeo achieves 100% of its budgeted financial performance.
-Overachievement (i.e. typically achieving a percentage of 120% of the corresponding target performance and financial objective) is the performance level at which AICP compensation is maximized.
-Where performance results fall between the threshold and target level, a pro rata portion of the target amount is paid out.
+For 2018, achieving results which exceeded a minimum, or threshold, level of performance triggered an AICP payout.
+Performance results at or below threshold (i.e., typically achieving a percentage less than 85% of the related AICP performance objective) results in no AICP award.
+Targeted performance is earned when an executive achieves 100% of his or her budgeted safety and financial performance objectives.
+Overachievement is earned when performance results are above 100% of budgeted safety and financial performance, with the maximum being 120%.
+Where performance results fall between the threshold and target level, a pro rata percentage of the target amount is paid out.
 Where performance results fall between the target and overachievement level, 100-200% of the target amount is paid out proportionately.